Contact topology and non-equilibrium thermodynamics: Applications to thermodynamics

 Now we readily get the following conclusions:

-1. {\it With the discrete Glauber dynamics being adjusted according to (M1), (M2), (M3), the corresponding adjusted Glauber evolution in the mean field approximation (for the continuous time) can be approximated by the contact Hamiltonian flow of $H$.}
+1. {\it With the continuous time Glauber dynamics being adjusted according to (M1), (M2), (M3), the corresponding adjusted Glauber evolution in the mean field approximation can be approximated by the contact Hamiltonian flow of $H$.}

 2. {\it Theorem~\ref{thm-ising} is applicable to $H$, yielding a relaxation process defined by $H$ that starts at a point of $\Lambda_{a,\alpha}$ and asymptotically converges to $\Lambda_{b,\beta}$.}